Skip to Main Content

 Support Letter(s)

-• Letters should come from members of the public/community who benefited from the nominee/team’s contribution and/or can speak with personal knowledge of the community benefit.
+• The nomination must include at least one letter of support, which should be from a member of the public/community who benefited from the nominee/team’s contributions and/or can speak with personal knowledge of the benefit.

 • All letter should be combined into a single pdf.